 Top travel tips for Europe

-If you’re travelling to multiple European countries, you’ll need to check the entry requirements of each one, as they can differ between countries.
-For example, tourists visiting the United Kingdom for less than six months usually don’t need a visa, whereas all visitors to Russia are required to have one.
-Europe is also home to the Schengen area, which again has different visa requirements.
+If you’re travelling to multiple European countries, you’ll need to check each one’s entry requirements, as they can differ between countries.
+For example, tourists visiting the United Kingdom for less than six months usually don’t need a visa,5 whereas most visitors to Russia are required to have one.6 Europe is also home to the Schengen area, which again has different visa requirements.7

-In some countries, like Bulgaria, cash is still the predominant method of payment; in others, including Portugal, foreign credit cards may not be accepted in small shops and rural areas.
-It’s probably a good idea to always keep some cash on you, as well as your card, just in case.
+In some countries, like Bulgaria, cash is still the predominant method of payment.8 In others, such as Portugal, foreign credit cards may not be accepted in small shops and rural areas.9 It’s probably a good idea to always keep some cash on you, as well as your card, just in case.

 Europe is, of course, an exceptionally popular tourist destination.
-If there’s a certain museum, tour, attraction, or anything else you desperately want to see or do on your trip, you should consider booking it before you even leave Australia to make absolutely sure you’ll get in once you’re there.
+If there’s a certain museum, tour, attraction or anything else you desperately want to see or do on your trip, you should consider booking it before you even leave Australia.
+You don’t want to risk travelling all that way and miss out altogether!

 Compare travel insurance for Europe

 Heading to Europe soon and haven’t sorted your travel insurance?
 You can do that right here and now with our simple travel insurance comparison service.
-Enter some details about your travel plans and our service will find you a selection of travel insurance policies within minutes.
+Simply enter in some details about your travel plans and our service will find you a selection of travel insurance policies within minutes.

 You can also look through our guide to travel insurance by destination if you’d like to learn more about travel insurance for a specific country on your itinerary.